bobg/mingo/Readme.md

 that is safe to declare in the `go` directive of the module’s `go.mod` file.

-Running with `-check` causes mingo to exit with a 0 status code and no output if the module declares the correct version of Go, or a non-zero status and an error message otherwise.
+Running with `-check` causes mingo to exit with a 0 status code and no output if the module’s `go.mod` file declares the correct version of Go or higher, or a non-zero status and an error message otherwise.
+Running with `-strict` is similar but requires `go.mod` to declare exactly the right version.

 Including dependencies with `-deps all` (the default) allows `go` directives in imported modules’ `go.mod` files